NOAA predicts the Atlantic will see 14 to 19 named tropical systems this year, an increase over its last estimate

 The season has been above average so far this season with respect to the number of storms, with five named storms by July 31.
 On average, the fifth named storm does not occur until August 31.

 Since then the season has remained above average with respect to the number of storms, with six named storms by August 6.
 On average, the sixth named storm does not occur for another month, around September 8.

-Even though the calendar says we are over one-third of the way through the hurricane season, we are just getting into its busiest part.
+Even though the calendar says we are over one-third of the way through the hurricane season that runs from June 1 through Nov.
+30, we are just getting into the busiest part of the hurricane season.
 In fact, over 75% of the named storms come during the peak months of August, September, and October.

 “We’re now entering the peak of the season when the bulk of the storms usually form,” said Gerry Bell, lead seasonal hurricane forecaster at NOAA’s Climate Prediction Center.

 “The wind and air patterns in the area of the tropical Atlantic and Caribbean, where many storms develop, are very conducive to an above-normal season,” Bell said.

 As if on cue, the tropical Atlantic looks to be heating up this week, with two areas of potential development we are currently watching.

 Franklin has already prompted hurricane warnings for parts of Mexico’s east coast as the system will move into the Mexican state of Veracruz late Wednesday into early Thursday.